 I started out in large format Black & White photography, working in an archival darkroom at the Kalamazoo Institute of Arts in Michigan.
 We rolled our own film, developed, printed and disappeared into the cool darkroom for weeks.

-When I moved to sunny California everything was suddenly in color.
+When I moved to sunny California everything was suddenly in outdoor colors.
 I switched to pro slide film, carrying a 100 rolls to Europe and back to be developed at San Francisco’s New Lab.